PICS Organization Name

 Bala Cynwyd, Pennsylvania

-A passion for girls sports, education and leadership would be great as well.
+- A passion for girls sports, education and leadership

 Intern would be responsible for his or her own housing.
 Intern could sublet student housing at Penn or Drexel or St. Joe's or live in center city or near the office which is in the first suburb outside the city (Bala Cynwyd).
 There is a bus which stops within walking distance of the office.
 A car would be helpful and would open up other housing options but not critical.